Skip to main content

 If you’re looking for a no-frills treadmill at the lowest price, your best bet is the Horizon T101.
 The T101 didn't rank as high as others because it has fewer fancy features, but it's a solid treadmill and was a serious contender for our Best Value award.

 It has decent speed and incline offerings—one to 10 miles per hour (a six-minute mile pace) and 0 to 10%, respectively—a 20-inch wide and 55-inch long belt, and a 300-pound weight limit, a 2.75 CHP motor, a built-in tablet holder, and Bluetooth speakers.
-The deck isn’t quite as spacious or rebounding as others, but it has a max weight of 300 pounds and feels sturdy and better than other options in its price range.
+The deck isn’t quite as spacious or rebounding as others, but the treadmill feels sturdy and better than other options in its price range.

-Horizon doesn’t offer assembly, but it was one of the easier treads to put together and I was able to do most of it on my own.
-And, once assembled, it didn’t take up too much space.
-It’s 70 inches long, 34 inches wide, and 55 inches tall, which is enough to ensure it doesn’t feel flimsy or crowded and can withstand high speeds, but is unobtrusive enough to stick in a corner of a room that may not be designated for working out.
+Horizon doesn’t offer assembly, but it was one of the easier treadmills to put together.
+And, once assembled, it didn’t take up too much space and is unobtrusive enough to stick in a corner of a room that may not be designated for working out.
 The T101 also folds up, so it doesn’t have to take up its entire floor space when it’s not in use.

 Pros